 Non-motor (non-movement) symptoms sometimes are called the "invisible" symptoms of Parkinson's because you can't see them from the outside.
 These common symptoms can affect almost every body system, occur any time in the course of disease (even before motor symptoms or diagnosis) and differ in severity from person to person.
 Non-motor symptoms can significantly impact quality of life for people with Parkinson's and their families.
 They may include:

-Parkinson's can affect the automatic/involuntary functions that our bodies perform to keep us alive.
+Parkinson's can affect the automatic/involuntary functions that our bodies perform.

 - Constipation: decreased or difficult-to-pass bowel movements